jo-micro/router/README.md

-# go-micro-router
+# router

 A dynamic router (API Gatway) for go-micro.

-It looks for services that host "proto/routerclientpb/routerclientpb.RouterClient" and ask's them for services, then it registers that service via a proxy method with gin.
+It looks for services that host "proto/routerclientpb/routerclientpb.RouterClient" and ask's them for routes/endpoints, then it registers that endpoints via a proxy method with gin.

 ## Caveats